lakshmi-intechcode/jng_instr_folder/week5/01_callbacks_DOM/README.md

 * Editing
   * `node.setAttribute`

 ##### Part 2 - Using DOM Methods

-* Let's put what we researched to use.
+* Make two files. `index.html` and `main.js`
-* Pull up the whiskey code from yesterday.
+* Hook up your `main.js` file to your `index.html` file with a `script` tag at the bottom of the HTML
-* Link the main.js file.
+	* Why did I put the script tag at the bottom of the html?
-	* Why did I put the script tag at the bottom of the html.
+* Whether you grab an element that already exist on the page or create a brand new element, all of these are just objects that you can store to a variable
-* Things to do:
+* Try doing some of the things below using the JavaScript document methods you just researched.
 	* Target specific element by id
 	* Target elements by class
 	* Target elements by tag
 	* Create a div
 	* Give div content